Stability of the kinematically coupled \beta-scheme for fluid-structure interaction problems in hemodynamics: Introduction

-The manuscript is organized as follows.
-We begin by a description of the kinematically-coupled $\beta$-scheme for a full FSI problem in which the structure is modeled by a cylindrical, linearly {viscoelastic membrane shell model}, also known as the 1D generalized string model.
-See Section \ref{FullProblem}.
-Then, a simplified FSI problem is introduced, and the corresponding application of the kinematically coupled $\beta$-scheme is presented, see Section \ref{SimplifiedProblem}.
-An analysis showing the reasons why the kinematically coupled $\beta$-scheme does not suffer from the added-mass effect and is unconditionally stable for any $0 \le \beta \le 1$, is presented in Section~\ref{Proof}.
-Numerical results are presented in Section \ref{NumericalResults} where a fully nonlinear FSI benchmark problem in hemodynamics is considered.
+This manuscript is organized as follows.
+We begin in Section \ref{FullProblem} by a description of the kinematically-coupled $\beta$-scheme for a full FSI problem in which the structure is modeled by a cylindrical, linearly {viscoelastic membrane shell model}, also known as the 1D generalized string model.
+Then, the simplified FSI problem from \cite{causin2005added} is introduced in Section \ref{SimplifiedProblem}, and a formulation of the kinematically coupled $\beta$-scheme applied to this simplified problem is presented.
+Stability analysis of the scheme applied to the simplified problem is presented in Section~\ref{Proof}.
+Numerical results are presented in Section \ref{NumericalResults}, where a fully nonlinear FSI benchmark problem, discussed in Section \ref{FullProblem}, is solved.
 Stability of the scheme is shown for the parameter values well within the range of instability of Dirichlet-Neumann schemes.
-A remark discussing a comparison with the classical Dirichlet-Neumann loosely coupled scheme, and a discussion related to the ``added mass effect'' are presented in Section~\ref{Conclusions}.
+A comparison with the stability analysis associated with classical Dirichlet-Neumann loosely coupled schemes is presented in Section~\ref{Conclusions}.